back

 What the authors are currently interested in, without committing to timelines, includes:

 Anything here may change.
-If a direction matters to you, the fastest way to affect priorities is to open an issue or send a pull request.
+If a direction matters to you, the fastest way to affect priorities is to open an issue or send a pull request — every v2.6.x release this month closed a community-filed issue (#108 idle timeout, #113 Windows SIGHUP, #114 tool allowlist) and v2.7.0 itself shipped an external contributor's PR (#94 procedural memory, by Velamj).

 open questions and research frontier